pulumi/docs/content/registry/packages/gcp/api-docs/composer/environment/_index.md

     </dt>
     <dd>{{% md %}}Whether or not to enable Alias IPs in the GKE cluster.
 If true, a VPC-native cluster is created.
 Defaults to true if the `ip_allocation_policy` block is present in config.
+This field is only supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
+Environments in newer versions always use VPC-native GKE clusters.
 {{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="clusteripv4cidrblock_csharp">